JakeTurnick/JakeTurnick/README.md

 Green days like the sun,
 We wish they would always shine;
-But the rain feeds crops
+The white rain feeds crops

  - 🧐 Interested in:
    - ⏮️/⏭️ Full Stack Web